aneldev/dyna-process-manager/README.md

 Returns true if started and false if it was already started.

-The process is started automatically on `addProcess`.

-You can use this if you to re-start it later.

 ## stop(signal?: string): void

 # Pass object to new instances